RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/phosphorus_design_doc.md

 ---

 ## Requirements
-This section will outline how the module is/will be designed and organized in order to fulfill its prescribed functionality.
-It will also make note of any important details that determine how the module will function.

-### Phosphorus Cycling

-### Fertilizer

-### Manure Application

-### Manure

-### Mineralization

-### Soluble Phosphorus
+This section will list the requirements of PC in order to be integrated with and used by other modules.
+* Provide a composite class that can be used by higher level modules to efficiently and effectively manage phosphorus on and in the soil, including
+  * Phosphorus content on the soil surface.
+  * Phosphorus content in each layer of the soil profile.
+  * Amount of phosphorus that have been lost from the field due to runoff.
+* Provide ability to add phosphorus via fertilizer to a field.
+* Provide ability to add phosphorus via manure to a field, with options for
+  * Manure applied with a machine.
+  * Manure applied with by animals grazing in said field.

 ### Other Requirement Details
-* In order to accurately simulate phosphorus lost via runoff, the soil profile will need to maintain a set of phosphorus pools that represent phosphorus in the top 20 mm of the soil profile.
-This is a critical part of SurPhos, and is discussed more in the [Open Questions](#open-questions) section.
 * This section does not flush out the requirements that may be addressed in future versions of this module.
 See [Beyond Version 1](#beyond-version-1)

 ---

+## Existing Solution
+In the previous implementation of the Phosphorus Cycling module, the model simply maintained a soil profile that was based on the user-defined input.

+---

+## Proposed Solution
+Automatically divide the user-defined top layer of soil into two layers: a top layer that is 20 mm thick, so that the simulation can follow critical parts of the SurPhos model, and then a second layer.
+This second layer is the same as the user-defined top layer of soil except for the fact that it's top depth is 20 mm below where the user specified it was.

+Most of the Soil and Crop modules outside of PC will not have their operations disrupted by this new top layer, however in a few specific cases processes that work with the whole soil profile are dependent on the top layer of soil.
+In these cases the model will treat the soil profile as if it had the original top layer of soil, as defined by the user.

+---

-## Open Questions
+## Alternative Solution
-* Currently (Mar 29, 2023), the module does not maintain a top layer soil with a depth of 20 mm (as required by SurPhos), and there are many potential ways that this requirement could be realized:
-  * Override user input and always add a 20 mm top layer to the soil profile.
-    * Pros:
-      * Does not require change in the implementation details of modules that have already been implemented.
-      * Implementing this override would likely be relatively simple (consisting of just cutting off the top 20 mm of the given top soil layer).
-    * Cons:
-      * Mutates input given directly by user with no option to override.
-      * May result in inaccurate modeling of other aspects of the soil profile that are not critically dependent on tracking the top 20 mm of the soil profile (i.e., water, other nutrients, etc.)
+Some solutions considered when this design was being flushed out:
 * Maintain a special set of pools in the soil profile that are used to track what is in the top 20 mm of the soil profile.
   * Pros:
     * Enables most accurate picture of soil profile to be maintained.
     * Does not mutate the soil profile specified by the user.
   * Cons:
     * Would likely result in an extremely complex implementation that touches many modules outside of Phosphorus Cycling.
 * Do not simulate the top 20 mm of soil in the profile (this one is kind of a non-starter, but listed to fully flush out options).
   * Pros:
     * Does not require any additional implementation at all.
     * Does not change user-input attributes at all.
   * Cons:
     * Severely hinders the accuracy of the SurPhos model that this module is based on.

 ---